 An ischemic stroke can also result from any disorder that reduces the amount of blood supplied to the brain.
 For example,

-An ischemic stroke can occur if inflammation of blood vessels ( vasculitis Overview of Vasculitis Vasculitic disorders are caused by inflammation of the blood vessels (vasculitis).
+An ischemic stroke can occur if inflammation of blood vessels (vasculitis Overview of Vasculitis Vasculitic disorders are caused by inflammation of the blood vessels (vasculitis).
 Vasculitis can be triggered by certain infections or drugs or can occur for unknown reasons.
 People may have... read more ) or infection (such as herpes simplex Herpes Simplex Virus (HSV) Infections Herpes simplex virus infection causes recurring episodes of small, painful, fluid-filled blisters on the skin, mouth, lips (cold sores), eyes, or genitals.
-This very contagious viral infection... read more ) narrows blood vessels that supply the brain.
+This very contagious viral infection... read more , meningitis Introduction to Meningitis Meningitis is inflammation of the layers of tissue that cover the brain and spinal cord (meninges) and of the fluid-filled space between the meninges (subarachnoid space).
+Meningitis can be... read more , or syphilis Syphilis Syphilis is a sexually transmitted infection caused by the bacteria Treponema pallidum.
+It can occur in three stages of symptoms, separated by periods of apparent good health.
+Syphilis... read more ) narrows blood vessels that supply the brain.

 In atrial fibrillation Atrial Fibrillation and Atrial Flutter Atrial fibrillation and atrial flutter are very fast electrical discharge patterns that make the atria (upper chambers of the heart) contract very rapidly, with some of the electrical impulses... read more , the heart does not contract normally, and blood can stagnate and clot.
 A clot may break loose, then travel to an artery in the brain, and block it.